 Azure Virtual Network: With Azure Virtual Network, Azure resources such as VMs can communicate privately with each other and with the internet.
 By connecting Azure Virtual Desktop host pools to an Active Directory domain, you can define network topology to access virtual desktops and virtual apps from the intranet or internet, based on organizational policy.
 You can connect an Azure Virtual Desktop instance to an on-premises network by using a virtual private network (VPN), or you can use Azure ExpressRoute to extend the on-premises network into Azure over a private connection.

-Azure AD: Azure Virtual Desktop uses Azure AD for identity and access management.
-Azure AD integration applies Azure AD security features, such as conditional access, multifactor authentication, and Intelligent Security Graph, and it helps maintain app compatibility in domain-joined VMs.
+Microsoft Entra ID: Azure Virtual Desktop uses Microsoft Entra ID for identity and access management.
+Microsoft Entra integration applies Microsoft Entra security features, such as conditional access, multifactor authentication, and Intelligent Security Graph, and it helps maintain app compatibility in domain-joined VMs.

 Azure Virtual Desktop session hosts: Session hosts are VMs that users connect to for their desktops and applications.
 Several versions of Windows are supported and you can create images with your applications and customizations.
 You can choose VM sizes, including GPU-enabled VMs.
 Each session host has an Azure Virtual Desktop host agent, which registers the VM as part of the Azure Virtual Desktop workspace or tenant.
 Each host pool can have one or more app groups, which are collections of remote applications or desktop sessions that you can access.
 To see which versions of Windows are supported, see Operating systems and licenses.